 - For cutting, use a round cutter or a round glass.
 If you don’t mind not having a round shape, cut them into squares with a sharp knife after opening the dough.

 - Second rise/proofing.
 Place each shaped english muffin on a floured (use cornmeal or all-purpose flour) lined baking sheet for proofing.
 Second rise takes 1 hour and a half to 2 hours.
-They will be bigger by the end of 2 hours, but won’t exactly double, so don’t worry too much about it.
+They will be taller by the end of 2 hours, but won’t exactly double, so don’t worry too much about it.
 When picking them up, the muffins will feel lighter than before.

 Now comes the hard part: wait for them to cool before slicing and toasting!